 One such spot is at the bus depot, where you alight from the bus trip from Nice or Cannes.
 Another is located just behind the Notre Dame de Puy de Grasse, where the lush, tree lined countryside of the inland Provence-Alpes region is able to be enjoyed.

-Like this post on things to do in Grasse?
+Like this post about things to do in Grasse?

 Pin to save it for later!